dgoffredo/mq/README.md

 What
 ----
-`mq` is a C++ program that opens or creates a POSIX message queue based on its command line arguments, and then provides send and/or recv access to the message queue via a protocol read from stdin and written to stdout.
+`mq` is a C++ program that opens or creates a POSIX message queue based on its command line arguments, and then provides send and/or receive access to the message queue via a protocol read from stdin and written to stdout.
 Errors go to stderr.